jamie-taylor-rjj/Recruitment-Glossary/content/en/docs/devops/what-is-devops.md

 ---
-title: "What is Git?"
+title: "What is DevOps?"
-description: "Just what is Git, and why do developers use it?"
+description: "Answers to frequently asked questions about the Recruitment Glossary."
-lead: "Just what is Git, and why do developers use it?"
+lead: "Answers to frequently asked questions about the Recruitment Glossary."
 date: 2020-10-06T08:49:31+00:00
 lastmod: 2020-10-06T08:49:31+00:00
 draft: false
 images: []
 menu:
   docs:
-    parent: "git"
+    parent: "npm"
 weight: 630
 toc: true
 ---